vikric/1DV610-L2/README.md

 ## How to use

-Here is 1 pictures to show you how to call the module.
+Here is pictures to show you how to call the module and the result.
 You can find this in the testApp which you can find in src/test/testApp

 ``` js
 import { Validator } from '../../validators/validator.js'